We provide a thorough approach to your pet’s dental health

 We go well beyond a typical “dental” or “teeth cleaning”.
 There are 12 steps to cleaning and properly assessing your pet’s mouth.

 - We start with a physical and initial oral exam – The veterinarian will perform an exam on your dog or cat prior to any anesthetic procedure to ensure the physical health of your pet has not changed since his or her last exam.
 This allows your doctor to create an individualized anesthesia protocol.
-She will also examine your pet’s mouth and make initial observations that a veterinary nurse will record on the dental chart.
+She will also examine your pet’s mouth and make initial observations that a Registered Veterinary Technician will record on the dental chart.

 - Individualized anesthesia – All of our dental cleanings include full anesthesia.
 The sedation and anesthesia is tailored to your individual pet and his or her needs on that day.
 Anesthesia is required for your pet’s safety because there is a lot of water used when removing tartar.
 Anesthesia allows for your pet’s throat and lungs to be protected, and it keeps your pet comfortable during the cleaning, gum probing, and x-ray taking.